francoismassart/eslint-plugin-tailwindcss/README.md

 #### `jest` or `vitest`

-Tests were setup to work with `jest` and `vitest` both comes with pros and cons...
+Tests were setup to work with `jest` and `vitest` both comes with pros and cons…

 I would recommend Vitest but I also added Jest in case you want it.